Regula falsi: Two-point bracketing methods

 This ensures that c_{k} is between a_{k} and b_{k}, thereby guaranteeing convergence toward the solution.

 Since the bracketing interval's length is halved at each step, the bisection method's error is, on average, halved with each iteration.
 Hence, every 3 iterations, the method gains approximately a factor of 23, i.e. roughly a decimal place, in accuracy.
+This is commonly referred to as 1st-order convergence, meaning the number of digits of precision is proportional to the number of iterations used.

 The regula falsi (false position) method

 The convergence rate of the bisection method could possibly be improved by using a different solution estimate.

 The regula falsi method calculates the new solution estimate as the x-intercept of the line segment joining the endpoints of the function on the current bracketing interval.
 Essentially, the root is being approximated by replacing the actual function by a line segment on the bracketing interval and then using the classical double false position formula on that line segment.